The 11th Nelson Mandela World Human Rights Moot Court Competition will be held at Palais des Nations in Geneva, Switzerland from 15 to 19 July 2019

 As participants have to cover all their costs, they are encouraged to begin fundraising as soon as possible.
 Donors may include embassies, the UN and EU, bar associations and law firms, corporate donors and their own universities.

-3. Do we have to obtain health insurance?
+3. Should we obtain health insurance?

 When travelling abroad, health is one of the most important things travellers should bear in mind.
 The organisers are not able to take responsibility in case of any health problems.
 Participants should therefore ensure that they have the relevant medical insurance.
 Participants who take regular medication should ensure they bring this specific medication.